TheMultivariateAnalyst/Customer_churn_classifer/README.md

 # Customer_churn_classifer
 # Bank Marketing Campaign Analysis

 This project involves the use of machine learning to analyze and predict outcomes of direct marketing campaigns based on banking data.
-The principal aim of these models is to predict client behavior, particularly whether they will subscribe to a term deposit or not.
+The principal aim of these models is to predict client behavior, particularly whether they will subscribe to a term deposit or not.This project also compares a fully hypertuned logistic regression model with a mlp classifier to compare on the idea of ML vs DL.

 ## Dataset